Kenny-Hui/blog-11ty/content/blog/2024-05-13-reverse-engineering-a-mouse/index.md

 But I quickly realized that's not the address I should be looking for.
 Sure it may have mouse traffic, but when I fired up my mouse software and hit "Apply", nothing seems to show up other than my mouse movement & my left click.

-After a bit of fiddling and research, it turns out that there are different so called **Endpoint** in a USB device.
-(Well to put it very simply, you can think of it as a location where data can go in/out, but I am far from qualified to explain it in detail).
+After a bit of fiddling and research, it turns out that a USB Devices have different so called **Interfaces** and **Endpoints**.
+To put it very simply (Again I am no expert in this!):
+- **Interface** contains a group of endpoints which is dedicated for a specific use (Whether it would be a mouse, or a keyboard).
+- **Endpoint** are... well you can think of it as a place where data goes in and out.

-To the best of my understanding all USB device *must* have at least 1 Endpoint in Address number 0 (Endpoint 0) used for control transfer.
+All USB device *must* have at least 1 Endpoint in Address number 0 (Endpoint 0) used for control transfer.
 This is the endpoint that is used to communicate and configure your USB device by the OS.

-In this case it appears that the mouse software also sends configuration data to the mouse on Endpoint 0, so I changed my wireshark filter to `1.2.0` instead to inspect data coming from/to that endpoint instead.
+In this case it appears that the mouse software also send the config to the mouse on Endpoint 0, so I changed my wireshark filter to `1.2.0` instead to inspect data coming from/to that endpoint instead.

-After that I hit the "Apply" button on my mouse software again, and 14 new entry appeared:
+After I hit the "Apply" button on my mouse software again, 14 new entry appeared:

 {% image "./wireshark_on_apply.png", "Wireshark Window, with a list of usb packets appearing after clicking the Apply button in the mouse software" %}